CheekyGeeks/MediMentor/README.md

    - Personalized chatbot for every user.

 Certainly!
 Here's a structured README file with installation instructions for both the backend (Python) and frontend (Node.js using npm):
-# MediMentor: AI-Powered Personalized Health Coach

-MediMentor is an all-in-one health application leveraging AI for personalized coaching and predictive health insights.

 ## 🔧 Backend Setup (Python)
 To set up the backend, follow these steps: